BuGlessRB/remixml/README.md

 sanity checks and shows clear and precise warnings about missing opening or closing tags.

+The package includes a comprehensive regression-testsuite to assure code quality.
+It also includes a browser template-library benchmark framework to compare rendering speed between different template libraries.

 ## Requirements

 It runs inside any webbrowser (starting at IE11 and up) or NodeJS environment.